Managing Amazon Pinpoint projects - Amazon Pinpoint

 Maximum number of messages per second

 Use this setting to specify the maximum number of messages that can be sent each second by a campaign.
 The value that you specify has to be a number between 1 and 20,000.
 If you define a messages per second parameter, we try to match it.
-Otherwise, if this is not defined, we attempt to deliver the message as fast as possible.
+Otherwise, if this isn't defined, we attempt to deliver the message as fast as possible.
 Note that delivery speed, however, is dependent on channel latency at any given time.

 Maximum amount of time for a campaign run